NPalopoli/IDP_Python/_episodes/17-end-day.md

 ---

 Leslie Lamport once said, "Writing is nature's way of showing you how sloppy your thinking is."
-The same is true of programming: many things that seem obvious when we're thinking about them turn out to be anything but when we have to explain them precisely.
+The same is true in programming: many things that seem obvious when we're thinking about them turn out to be anything but when we have to explain them precisely.